symfony/symfony-docs/security/form_login.rst

 Redirecting on Login Failure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In addition to redirecting the user after a successful login, you can also set
-the URL that the user should be redirected to after a failed login (e.g. an
-invalid username or password was submitted).
-By default, the user is redirected
+After a failed login (e.g. an invalid username or password was submitted), the
-back to the login form itself.
-You can set this to a different route (e.g.
+user is redirected back to the login form itself.
+Use the ``failure_path``
-``login_failure``) with the following config:
+option to define the route or URL the user is redirected to:

 .. configuration-block::